CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch5.md

 ```

 !!! note
     When using a custom scheduled task, a new task should be created, and the default task created when System Update is installed should be disabled.
-Additionally, the &quot;SchedulerAbility&quot; setting must be set to &quot;NO&quot; in the registry at ```HKLM:\SOFTWARE\WOW6432Node\Lenovo\System Update\Preferences\UserSettings\Scheduler```
+Additionally, the **SchedulerAbility** setting must be set to **NO** in the registry at `HKLM:\SOFTWARE\WOW6432Node\Lenovo\System Update\Preferences\UserSettings\Scheduler`

 This will prevent System Update from re-enabling the default tasks.